What Is Active Isolate Stretching?

 Supine hamstring stretch

 Lie back on the floor, extend your legs toward the ceiling, and bend your knees slightly.
-Flex your toes, contract your quadriceps and lower one of your legs close to the floor.
+Flex your toes, contract your quadriceps, and lower one of your legs close to the floor.
 Once you feel a stretch in the opposite hamstring, stop and hold in this position for a couple of seconds and raise your leg back up.
 Repeat six times for each leg.

 Lunge hip flexor stretching